waynchi/DopamineAPI_Android-Client/README.md

 The `versionID` can be any string (i.e.'Android v4.3.1', 'iOS Clinical v7.3', 'FINAL VERISION2 FOR REAL THIS TIME', etc).
 <br><br>
 ##3) Send your first initialization call
+Initializeation constructs the singleton that you will call for tracking and reinforcing.
+It also updates the dopamine server with a model of your app.
 Initialize your custom Dopaine class in the `onCreate()` method of your app's main activity, using the line:
 ```java
 Dopamine.init( getApplicationContext() );
 ```